CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 my_text.value = "Hello GitHub"
 ```

-To make life easier for users transitioning from PySimpleGUI, all "keyed" values are accessible through `v` (`for e, v in w`).
+To make life easier for users transitioning from PySimpleGUI, all "keyed" values are accessible through `v` (`for e, v in w`), as stated before.
-`v` is simmilar to a dictionary.
+`v` is simmilar to a dictionary, but linked to the actual elements.

 `v[key]` is the same as `w[key].value`, so `v[key] = new_value` does the same as `w[key].value = new_value`.

 You can `print(v)`, which prints `v` like a dictionary.
 However, this costs more cpu time than you'd expect, so only do it for debugging.

-Also, `print(v)` might not contain values that just got updated by `w[key].value = ...`.
+Note that, `print(v)` might not contain the correct values for elements that just got updated via `w[key].value = ...`.
 **`v[key]` on the other hand is very reliable and always returns the correct value.**

 (Unnecessary side-rant about PySimpleGUI) In PySimpleGUI, `v` (or `value`) is a normal dictionary that is updated only in the beginning of each loop.
 That means, in PySimpleGUI, changing the value of elements won't update `v`.
-Doesn't sound like much, but it annoyed the s...wiftGUI out of me.
+This turned out to be so annoying that I spent like 4 hours to implement the value-dict class.

 # Updating the layout
 You can change most of the options (configurations) of elements not only when creating the window, but afterwards too.
 This way, you could e.g. make buttons change color, disable Input-elements, make text jump from one side to the other, etc.

 To update an option, get the reference to the element (you could use `w[key]`) and call `.update` on it.
-`.update` accepts most of the parameters the element itself accepts and if not, Python will tell you.
+`.update` accepts most of the parameters the element itself accepts and if not, Python will tell you gladly...

 **Examples:**

-Change the background-color of the `sg.Input`-Element from a previous example:
+Change the background-color of an `sg.Input`-Element from a previous example:
 ```py
 w["Input"].update(background_color = sg.Color.red)
 ```